Skip to main content

 Now let’s create a home for you on the internet.

-then clicking on it.
-This will create the page and navigate you to it.
+Create a homepage by typing [[homepage]] then clicking on it.
+This creates the page and navigates you to it.

-Type some text here about you and your interests.
+Write some text about yourself and your interests.

-Now make it public by clicking the three dots in the upper right hand corner and selecting “Make it public for publishing”
+Make it public by clicking the three dots in the upper right corner and selecting “Make it public for publishing.”

 Export your public graph